New York City Water Quality at a Glance

 Conserve Water

-Help protect NYC’s water system by conserving water, especially during the Delaware Aqueduct repair work.
-Fix leaks promptly, use water-efficient appliances, and follow the city’s guidance during drought conditions.
+Help protect NYC’s water system by conserving water.
+The city experienced unprecedented drought conditions in 2024, leading to drought warnings.
+Fix leaks promptly, use water-efficient appliances, and follow the city’s conservation guidance during drought conditions.

 Frequently Asked Questions